hmukesh5/i3lock-color/README.md

 Many little improvements have been made to i3lock over time:

 - i3lock forks, so you can combine it with an alias to suspend to RAM (run "i3lock && echo mem > /sys/power/state" to get a locked screen after waking up your computer from suspend to RAM)
 - You can specify either a background color or an image (JPG or PNG), which will be displayed while your screen is locked.
 Note that i3lock is not an image manipulation software.
-If you need to resize the image to fill the screen, you can use something like ImageMagick combined wih `xdpyinfo`:
+If you need to resize the image to fill the screen, you can use something like ImageMagick combined with `xdpyinfo`:
 	```bash
 	convert image.jpg -resize $(xdpyinfo | grep dimensions | sed -r 's/^[^0-9]*([0-9]+x[0-9]+).*$/\1/') RGB:- | i3lock --raw $(xdpyinfo | grep dimensions | sed -r 's/^[^0-9]*([0-9]+x[0-9]+).*$/\1/'):rgb --image /dev/stdin
 	```